 At Robert College, students are expected to follow the rapidly changing developments in technology.
 Our goal is to help them gain the necessary mindset, skills and creativity to be able to stay at the forefront of these developments.
 Technology’s place in the modern world, and its effects on life and society are a major component of all Computer Science courses.

 Since the 2017-18 academic year, the Turkish Ministry of National Education (MEB) has increased the number of hours for the Prep compulsory computer lessons, and the number of teachers in our department has recently increased as well.
 According to the new MEB curriculum, by 2022 all RC students will learn the basics of programming by the time they finish school.

-Our computer department is closely linked with other departments.
-Prep IT and Prep Creative Art classes in English, and graphic and creative web design courses are held in connection with our Art Department.
-Students prepare for the AP exams with advanced computer elective courses.
-Web design and other Prep elective courses aim to show students how to use computers from an artistic approach.
+Our Computer Science department is closely linked with other departments.
+Students prepare for the AP exams with advanced computer elective courses that include Math skills.
+Web design and other Prep units of study aim to show students how to use computers from an artistic approach.

 The majority of students taking the RC Advanced Computer course score 5/5 on the AP test.
-This will affect the elective programming courses that 11th and 12th grade students will take two years later, and many more students will be able to take the AP Programming course directly without the need for an Introduction to Programming course.
+The new LP curriculum will likely affect the elective programming courses that 11th and 12th grade students can elect to take two years later, and many more students are expected to be able to take the AP Programming course directly without the need for an Introduction to Programming course.